purduesigbots/pros-docs/v5/api/c/rtos.rst

 ============ ===================================================================
  Parameters
 ============ ===================================================================
- prev_time    A pointer to the location storing the setpoint time delta        The number of milliseconds to wait (1000 milliseconds per second)
+ prev_time    A pointer to the location storing the setpoint time.
+This should
+              typically be initialized to the return value of millis(). delta        The number of milliseconds to wait (1000 milliseconds per second)
 ============ ===================================================================